-Savannah's degree let her put her passion for computing and projects into practice
+Savannah put her passion for computing and projects into practice on her BEng (Hons) Electronic Engineering degree

 I was amazed at the amount of practical work on the BEng Electronic Engineering course when I came for an open day.